Lumen Christi College, Perth

 Lumen Christi College is an independent Roman Catholic co-educational secondary day school, located the south-eastern Perth suburb of Martin, Western Australia.

 The school provides a religious and general education to students from Year 7 to Year 12.
 The school has five houses, Campbell, Mackillop, Salvado, Tangney & Yagan.

 History

 The school was founded in 1984 with its first intake of 150 Year 8 students.
 The school currently has a six-stream enrolment of over 900 students ranging from Years 7–12.
+In 2008, a male teacher was charged with having an inappropriate sexual relationship with a Year 12 student and was dismissed from his role.
+There is limited information available about what occurred after the incident.